 concepts, though not actively pursuing them.
 After the Hazmats, we did a

-couple of impromptu appearances together at the Knitting Factory and some cafes, playing acoustic sets billed as
+couple of impromptu appearances together at the Knitting Factory and some cafes out on Long Island, playing acoustic sets billed as

 "The Artists Formerly Known As The Hazmats".
 We often joke that

 one day, we'll form a Hazmats tribute band and go on a reunion tour as "The

 Hazbeens".
 Had the Hazmats gotten anywhere, perhaps each of us would

 have embarked on a solo career (yeah, right), but obviously that didn't happen either.

 As it stands, Matt is working on his new material by himself and occasionally playing with bands such as N.F.G. and Onion Boy, while I moved

 I went back to my roots and concentrated on writing some songs in my native language, Russian,

 and doing occasional solo acoustic gigs in New York, Boston, Baltimore, Montreal...
 I recorded two albums of my Russian language material, one live